Call 9-1-1 or go immediately to your nearest hospital Emergency Department (ED) if you have been in a major accident or are experiencing:

 family doctor or walk-in clinic.

-- An emergency room triage nurse will see you when you arrive and ask you about your symptoms and check your vital signs.
+- An Emergency Room (ER) triage nurse will see you when you arrive and ask you about your symptoms and check your vital signs.
 Have your photo ID, BC Services Card or CareCard and a list of your current medications ready for the nurse.

 - Know that your medical records from your family doctor are not available at the Emergency Department.
 Emergency doctors only have information about your medical history from previous visits to that hospital.